Superfund Climate Change Adaptation: Information Sources

 - A technological problem arising in the system or site infrastructure, such as power loss.

 - U.S. Climate Resilience Toolkit: Federal inter-agency resource containing data, information and decision-support tools to help federal, regional, state, local, tribal, private-sector and nonprofit organizations prepare for the impacts of climate change.
-The toolkit addresses coastal flood risk (sea level rise, erosion, storm surge, tsunami, inland flooding and shallow coastal flooding) and ecosystem vulnerability (fire regimes, water resources, carbon balance, invasive species and biodiversity conservation)
+The toolkit addresses coastal flood risk (sea level rise, erosion, storm surge, tsunami, inland flooding and shallow coastal flooding) and ecosystem vulnerability (fire regimes, water resources, carbon balance, invasive species and biodiversity conservation).
+The Climate Explorer enables planners to visualize climate data in maps and graphs that cover every county in the contiguous United States.

-- Climate Change 2007: Impacts, Adaptation and Vulnerability Exit: Report from the Intergovernmental Panel on Climate Change (Working Group II).
-Chapter 19 discusses assessment of key vulnerabilities.
+- Climate Change 2014: Impacts, Adaptation and Vulnerability Exit: Report from the Intergovernmental Panel on Climate Change (Working Group II).
+Chapters 18-20 discuss multi-sector impacts, risks, vulnerabilities and climate-resilient pathways.

 Information to help understand broader aspects of climate change adaptation planning and implementation is available through these online resources: